LucasWaelti/kalibr-wiki/Multiple-camera-calibration.md

 * **--target target.yaml**<br>
     the calibration target configuration (see [Cailbration targets](#calibration-target))

-Note that the ordering of the topics and camera/distortion models match and determine the internal camera number in the calibration.
+Note that the ordering of the topics (--topics) and camera/distortion models (--models) arguments match order and determine the internal camera numbering in the output.

-The calibration can then be run using:
+The calibration can be run using:
 > kalibr_calibrate_cameras --bag [filename.bag] --topics [TOPIC_0 ...
 TOPIC_N] --models [MODEL_0 ...
 MODEL_N] --target [target.yaml]

 It can happen that the optimization diverges right after processing the first few images due to a bad initial guess on the focal lengths.
 In this case just try to restart the calibration as the initial guesses are based on a random pick of images.